Bentley Dispute – Is Intellectual Property due a Rebrand?

 Coaching and Mentoring on IP

-Through the Brand Tuned coaching and mentoring service, we aim to support CEOS, creatives, entrepreneurs, and business owners at any stage of their business.
+Through Azrights, we support CEOs, creatives, entrepreneurs, and business owners at any stage of their business with both legal and strategic IP guidance.

-Choosing a name that is right for the business’ overall strategy requires expertise in trademarks, not just to search availability and register a trademark, but to choose the right kind of name.
-The brand name s the single most important decision a business makes, yet what constitutes a good name and the right name for the business is poorly understood.
-Coaching and mentoring is also useful to brief creatives effectively.
+The service can be used to think through your brand strategy, decide what research to commission, and avoid wasted costs.
+One area that is often not well understood — even by marketers — is how to choose a name that is right for the business' overall strategy.
+This requires expertise in trademarks: not just to search availability and register a trademark, but to choose the right kind of name.
+The brand name is the single most important decision a business makes, yet what constitutes a good name is poorly understood.
+We support creatives and can also help you brief creatives effectively.

 Legal Agreement with Creatives for Branding